ivukotic/v4A/README.md

 ## CRIC settings

-Only Varnish servers that serve Frontier should be mentioned in [CRIC](https://atlas-cric.cern.ch/).
+Varnish servers that serve Frontier should be mentioned in [CRIC](https://atlas-cric.cern.ch/).
 They are a CRIC Service, so you should click here to create a new one.
 <img src="Manual/CRIC_create_service.png" alt="create service" style="width:70%;margin: 10px;" />